pydantic/pydantic/docs/concepts/fields.md

 ??? api "API Documentation"
     [`pydantic.fields.Field`][pydantic.fields.Field]<br>

-The `Field` function is used to customize and add metadata to fields of models.
+The [`Field`][pydantic.fields.Field] function is used to customize and add metadata to fields of models.

 ## Default values